chipsalliance/firrtl-spec/spec.md

 #### Zero Bit Width Integers

-Integers of width zero are permissable.
+Integers of width zero are permissible.
 They are always zero extended.
 Thus, when used in an operation that extends to a positive bit width, they behave like a zero.
 While zero bit width integer carry no information, we allow 0-bit integer constant zeros for convenience: